 In Poland, the Poznan International Trade Fair, traditionally one of the largest markets for east-west business, opened on Sunday (11 June).

-In Poland, the Poznan International Trade Fair, traditionally one of the largest markets for east-west business, opened on Sunday (11 June).
+Background: In Poland, the Poznan International Trade Fair, traditionally one of the largest markets for east-west business, opened on Sunday (11 June).
 However, this year's fair is held as Poland takes drastic steps to reduce its foreign trade deficit.

 SYNOPSIS: The Poznan Fair, this year celebrating its 50th anniversary, comes as Polish officials say the country can expect a period of austerity lasting two to three years.
 Police leader Edward Gierek, who attended the fair's opening with Premier Piotr Jaroszewicz, faces the problem of a foreign debt, estimated by western sources at about 13 billion dollars (U.S.) (GBP7 billion).
 Foreign Trade Minister Jerzy Olszewski has said Poland is interested in developing trade with everybody, but has also said that imports must be cut to the "essential minimum".